 Machinery's Handbook: Then and Now

+An immigrant from Scotland, founder Alexander Luchars started Machinery, a monthly magazine, in the late nineteenth century.
+Machinery reflected a healthy competitive spirit in a robust post–Civil War America, and the Industrial revolution was in full bloom.
 Machinery focused on industrial metalworking.
 To produce the magazine, Luchars employed two knowledgeable editors, engineers Erik Oberg (1881–1951) and Franklin D. Jones (1879–1967).
-Both possessed a command of mathematics, physics, and mechanical engineering, and were able to explain these complex topics in clear, readable English.
+Both possessed a command of mathematics, physics, and mechanical engineering, and were able to explain complex topics in clear, readable English.

 Machinery dealt with the practice of using metalworking to build machines and the role of machines in manufacturing.
 The editors published articles about making and using various metals.
 And they provided descriptions of machines and processes.
 The magazine included diverse advertisements (see the photo at right) for machine tools, sponsored by the fast-growing technology-driven companies that propelled the Industrial Revolution.
 Throughout, emphasis was placed on the need for pragmatic information.
 Developing, building, and improving machines, mechanisms, and processes with practical advice was an early recurrent theme.
 It served the legendary entrepreneurial spirit of young America.
 Due attention also was paid to the theory and nascent science of mechanical and industrial engineering.